Ghosts Next Door

 As a child, I was sick for a long while.
 I needed many blood transfusions; the process and recovery made me weak.
-The nights in Waiʻanae were cool because of the wind coming in from the beach.
+Fortunately, the nights in Waiʻanae were calm and soothing because of the wind coming in from the ocean.

 I nodded, but he said, "You must answer with your voice; otherwise, I cannot climb up," he crooked his to one side and bowed.